John Mannarino | President

 Prior to joining MANNARINO, Mr. Ulysse was employed by a renowned Montreal-based flight simulator manufacturer, where he began in flight dynamic and systems simulation, while simultaneously acting as Flight Control System Specialist/System Integrator before taking on the position of Avionic & Flight Control Systems Simulation Manager.

 In 2003, Mr. Ulysse received a MA Sc. in Mechanical Engineering from Concordia University, during which he worked on a Flight Control Systems Modeling project for Bombardier Aerospace.
 He also holds a Masters degree from a French engineering school specializing in the field of mechanical energy.

 Amanda Melles joined MANNARINO in May 2014 as a Transport Canada Civil Aviation (TCCA) Software and Airborne Electronic Hardware (AEH) Design Approval Representative (DAR).
-Ms. Melles has been working with Airborne Software and Airborne Electronic Hardware design assurance since 2002, where in 2005 she later became a design assurance delegate.
+Ms. Melles has been working with airborne software and Airborne Electronic Hardware design assurance since 2002, and became a design assurance delegate in 2005.

 Having worked with major aerospace industry OEMs, Ms. Melles has been involved with highly complex safety-critical airborne software and AEH systems, including Integrated Modular Avionics (IMA), electronic displays, fly-by-wire, landing gear and air management systems for Part 25 aircraft.